-This unit should be undertaken last of near the end of the diploma study.
+This subject should be undertaken last of near the end of the course of study.
 It will require cooperation with the student’s supervisor and their agency.
 It will require the student to undertake an investigation for a new hydrometric station in an identified stretch of stream.
 AHA will act as the client requiring the station to be installed.
 The scope for the station will be provided to the student, or it could potentially be an actual site that needs to be installed.

 The project investigation will require a clear understanding of the scope for the project – this may require negotiation and review with written agreed scope details.
 The student will provide a project plan and a ‘project file’ documenting all communications so as to achieve full implementation and operation of the monitoring site.

 The student will undertake the necessary field investigation to identify the suitable site, taking into account WHS consideration, approvals – identifying and liaising with relevant agencies, provide full details of the proposed site, – photos, surveys, assessment of attributes and problems, access, etc.